Fish ladder

-A fish ladder, also known as a fishway, fish pass, fish steps, or fish cannon is a structure on or around artificial and natural barriers (such as dams, locks and waterfalls) to facilitate diadromous fishes' natural migration as well as movements of potamodromous species.
-Most fishways enable fish to pass around the barriers by swimming and leaping up a series of relatively low steps (hence the term ladder) into the waters on the other side.
-The velocity of water falling over the steps has to be great enough to attract the fish to the ladder, but it cannot be so great that it washes fish back downstream or exhausts them to the point of inability to continue their journey upriver.
+A fish ladder, also known as a fishway, fish pass, fish steps or fish cannon, is a waterway structure on or around artificial and natural barriers (such as dams, locks and waterfalls) that provides aquatic animals (particularly fish) a "detour" to facilitate natural movements and migrations of diadromous and potamodromous species.

+Fishways enable fish to pass around the water level difference around barriers by swimming and/or leaping up a series of relatively low stepped spillway (hence the term ladder), which is built in the form of a small, serpentine, low-discharge canal to the side of the barrier.
+Each "step" is created by a low weir and each section between the steps functions as a stream pool, allowing fish to rest temporarily and make graduated ascent/descent until they finally reach the main body of water on the other side of the barrier.
+The velocity of water falling over the step has to be great enough to attract the fish to the ladder, but it cannot be so great that it washes fish back downstream or exhausts them to the point of inability to continue their journey upriver.

 History

 Written reports of rough fishways date to 17th-century France, where bundles of branches were used to make steps in steep channels to bypass obstructions.

+A 1714 construction of an old channel bypassing a dam, "originally cut for the passage of fish up and down the river", is mentioned in the 1823 U.S. Circuit Court Case Tyler v.
+Wilkinson.
+This example predates the 1880 fish ladder at Pawtuxet Falls.
+The 1714 channel "wholly failed for this purpose" and, in 1730, a mill was built in its place.
+The channel and its mill usage became an important legal case in U.S. water law.

 A pool and weir salmon ladder was built around 1830 by James Smith, a Scottish engineer on the River Teith, near Deanston, Perthshire in Scotland.
 Both the weir and salmon ladder are there today and many subsequent salmon ladders built in Scotland were inspired by it.

 A version was patented in 1837 by Richard McFarlan of Bathurst, New Brunswick, Canada, who designed a fishway to bypass a dam at his water-powered lumber mill.
 In 1852–1854, the Ballisodare Fish Pass was built in County Sligo in Ireland to draw salmon into a river that had not supported a fishery.
 In 1880, the first fish ladder was built in Rhode Island, United States, on the Pawtuxet Falls Dam.
 The ladder was removed in 1924, when the City of Providence replaced the wood dam with a concrete one.
+USA legislated fishways in 1888.

 As the Industrial Age advanced, dams and other river obstructions became larger and more common, leading to the need for effective fish by-passes.